carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 ## TL;DR

 The legacy restore flow is slow because it's performed sequentially.
-The restore flow is rewritten to leverage concurrent execution, reducing the restore time by 3.80 times on average at the cost of increased memory, disk and CPU utilization.
+The restore flow has been rewritten to leverage concurrent execution, reducing restore time by an average of 3.80x on average at the cost of increased memory, disk and CPU utilization.
 The new flow can be tuned to balance the resource usage and the restore time.

 ```mermaid
 flowchart LR;